Skip to content

 Cross-check against the leaderboards

 Several community models on the leaderboards have already published rule-change-adjusted seasonal projections.
-The top public model as of mid-May 2026 lists 38 specific moneyline spots where the new OT rules add at least 1.5% of win probability to the dog.
+The top public models flag a set of moneyline spots where the new OT rules add a small but non-trivial amount of win probability to the dog.
 Use those as a starting point and compare your private model's picks to refine the list.

 Beyond 2026: how this kind of rule change generally works for bettors